vloschiavo/powerwall2/README.md

 In the request body, username can be set to "customer", the password is the last 5 characters of your Gateway serial number (or your custom password) and email, if included, can be left as an empty string.

 Here is an example login using a serial number of T123456789.
-The password is S+Serial number: T1234.
+The password is: 56789.

 Request: